 Historical profile information for Hyundai Group

 Adbrands Social Media 2nd Jul 2019: "Niro Electrified".
 I just had the most terrible nightmare.
 I dreamed agency Innocean got my one-time hero Robert De Niro to dress up as a geriatric skinhead in an ad campaign for Kia Motors, simply because he has the same name as one of the car makers' smaller runabout models.
 Quick, someone pinch me, I need to wake up!
-What?
+Wait, what?!?
 What do you mean it wasn't a dream?